mhkeller/chartbuilder-electron/README.md

 ## Using your customized Chartbuilder build

-If your build is on GitHub and the install and build processes haven't deviated from Chartbuilder 2.0, then replace the dependency information in `package.json` [near line 31](package.json#L31) with your own.
+If your build is on GitHub and the install and build processes haven't deviated from Chartbuilder 2.0, then fork this repository and replace the dependency information in `package.json` [near line 31](package.json#L31) with your own info.

 For example, if my fork of Chartbuilder lives at `http://github.com/mhkeller/Chartbuilder`, the `package.json` line would look like: